God of our own understanding”

 While none or one or more of these definitions may be true for you, the definitions still mean very different things for different people.

 If you’ve read my previous chapter on the Big Bang Theory, you will realize right away that I have no rational explanation for the Creation of the Universe.
-I assume/presume/speculate that it was a miracle created by a Creator, since the Big Bang Theory is, in my opinion, entirely hot air because science can’t even create a single atom out of nothing.
+I assume/presume/speculate that it was a miracle created by a Creator, since the Big Bang Theory is, in my opinion, entirely hot air because science has yet to observe the creation of a single atom out of nothing.

 I also admit to having a Higher Power with whom I have had many personal conversations.
 Unlike Moses, Abraham, Noah and Muhammad, my Higher Power had nothing whatsoever to say to me on the subject of religion – ever!
 I got tons of useful personal advice, but no self-disclosure from my personal benefactor.
 I haven’t a clue about the nature of my Higher Power, so I’m powerless to start a religious movement.
 Maybe this is a good thing, since religious movements sooner or later develop a hierarchy and unintended additions, complications and exclusions.

 As to being the “author” of a holy book, my personal experience rules this out.
 I’ve concluded that all religious “Gods” are fictional.
-If the Creator were to attempt to communicate to the community at large through a book, we wouldn’t have the experience or the vocabulary for Him or Her or It or Them to be successful.
+If the Creator or Creators were to attempt to communicate to the community at large through a book, we wouldn’t have the experience or the vocabulary for Him or Her or It or Them to be successful.
 Furthermore, religions tend to foster tensions, animosities, and even warfare among people with different books and even among people with different understandings of the same book.
 If God has tried to create holy books, He has failed to educate or unite us.
 The language to accurately describe the Creator doesn’t exist.
 And the nature of each person’s Higher Power seems to be tailored to their individual needs and beliefs and not to those of the public at large.

 WHO ARE WE?